TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 1/Philippians 1.19.md

 ---

-For I know that this shall turn out to my salvation, through your supplication and the supply of the Spirit of Jesus Christ,
+For I know that this will turn out to my salvation, through your supplication and the supply of the Spirit of Jesus Christ,